-Record Management is the control of your business documents from their creation to their destruction.
-A business record can be a record of an event or transaction, document or a log.
-Record Management includes the retention, maintenance, and destruction of business records.
+Ensuring government compliance for shredding starts with records management.
+A management plan includes the retention, maintenance, and destruction of business records.
 Retention schedules are set either by law at the Federal or State level and include your organizational policies.

 Most financial records have to be maintained for 7 years by law.
-Ensuring that an organization’s records are available for a set period of time and were not altered during that time is critical when facing audits or legal allegations.
+Ensuring that an organization’s records are available for a set period of time and were not altered is critical.
+This is especially when facing audits or legal allegations.

 Business records can have different retention schedules based on how they might be used.
 These schedules vary by industry.
 There are different requirements for government agencies, medical practices, and legal institutes.
 However, following these regulations is necessary for each industry.

-Business records can have different retention schedules based on how they might be used.
-At some point they become a liability either in terms of storage space and costs or In terms of their ability to be reviewed by others in a legal situation.
-This is why maingintaing a retention schedule is so important.
-It is also the main reason purging old documents and secure document destruction are so important when maining a retention schedule.
+At some point, they become a liability.
+That is in terms of storage space and costs or in terms of their ability to be reviewed by others in a legal situation.
+This is why maintaining a retention schedule is so important.
+It is also the main reason purging old documents and secure document destruction are so important when managing a retention schedule.

-If you have a document destruction plan in place and are looking for a shredding company, Shred Nations is here to help.
-Our nationwide network of HIPAA compliant contractors can get the job done.
+If you have a shredding plan in place and are looking for a company, Shred Nations is here to help.
+Our nationwide network of HIPAA compliant contractors gets the job done.

 For more information about shredding or record storage, please don’t hesitate to call us at (800) 747-3365 or fill out the form to the right.